Andrew McCabe: Early life and career

-McCabe began his FBI career in the New York Field Office in 1996.
+He began his FBI career in the New York Field Office in 1996.
 While there, he was on the SWAT team.
 In 2003, he began work as a supervisory special agent at the Eurasian Organized Crime Task Force.
 Later, McCabe held management positions in the FBI Counterterrorism Division, the FBI National Security Branch and the FBI's Washington Field Office.
 In 2009, he served as the first director of the High-Value Detainee Interrogation Group, a program to research interrogation techniques that was created after the Department of Defense Directive 2310 ban of waterboarding and other interrogation techniques.
 McCabe was part of the investigation of the 2013 Boston Marathon bombing.
 McCabe secured the arrest of Ahmed Abu Khattala for suspected involvement in the 2012 Benghazi attack.

 Deputy Director of the Federal Bureau of Investigation (2016–2018)

-FBI Director James Comey appointed McCabe as Deputy Director of the FBI on January 29, 2016, and he assumed those duties on February 1, 2016.
+FBI Director James Comey appointed McCabe as deputy director of the FBI on January 29, 2016, and he assumed those duties on February 1, 2016.

-On July 31, 2016, the FBI opened its Crossfire Hurricane investigation into whether the Trump campaign was collaborating with the Russian government.
+On July 31, 2016, the FBI opened their Crossfire Hurricane investigation into whether the Trump campaign was collaborating with the Russian government.
 Both Comey and McCabe were briefed on the Investigation.
-After Trump was elected, he was also briefed on the investigation.
+After Trump was elected, he also was briefed on the investigation.

 In March 2018, it was reported that, upon receiving a referral from Congress in 2017, McCabe had authorized a criminal investigation into whether Sessions had lied to Congress in 2017 about his contacts with Russian ambassador Sergey Kislyak; the investigation was later closed.